numankh/DispatchAnalysis/README.md

   <img src="IncidentTypeHeatMap.png">
 </p>

-This heat map takes the previous heat map of dispatch frequency and breaks it down to different categories of emergency call types.
+This heat map takes the previous heat map of dispatch frequency and breaks it down into different categories of emergency call types.